ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 ![AWS Code](https://github.com/ClintPollock/AWS-Code-Suite-Veracode-Examples/raw/main/InitialSetup/3-AWSCloud9.png)

-Now use the termal to run this command to create your S3 bucket.
+Now use the terminal to run this command to create your S3 bucket.
 Be sure to customize the bucket name.

 ```bash
 aws s3 mb s3://petstoreapi(InsertRandonNumberLetter)